 It happens all too often.
-A CLO tells a new analyst she needs a custom report on training costs for the past three years.
+A CLO tells a new analyst she needs a customs report on training costs for the past three years.
 The analyst knows it was done before, so he goes to SumTotal Advanced Reporting and searches for the previous report using keywords.

 He finds a few that look promising, but when he opens them, they are nothing close to what the CLO wants.
 There are hundreds of reports with names so cryptic he can’t deduce what is in them.